-Lucy Lew (1790-1865) born in Dracut, Massachusetts (now Pawtucketville) the daughter of Barzillai Lew (1743-1822) and Dinah Bowman (1744-1837).
+Lucy Lew Francis Dalton (1790-1865) was born in Dracut, Massachusetts (now Pawtucketville), the daughter of Barzillai Lew (1743-1822) and Dinah Bowman (1744-1837).

 Lucy Lew married Samuel Francis on May 20, 1817 in Boston, Massachusetts.
-They lived on Butolph Street part of the black community on the north slope of Beacon Hill, a hilly neighborhood with winding streets and narrow pedestrian alleyways.
+They lived on Butolph Street, a part of the black community on the north slope of Beacon Hill, a hilly neighborhood with winding streets and narrow pedestrian alleyways.
 This neighborhood was central in the fight for people of color to find decent housing, educate their children, establish independent cultural and social institutions, and abolish slavery in Massachusetts and the rest of the country.

-Massachusetts General Colored Association: organized in 1826 by Thomas Dalton, President; William Cooper Nell, Vice President; and James George Barbadoes, Secretary to combat slavery and racism.
-One of their most influential members was David Walker, who expressed many of their ideas in his 1829 “Appeal in Four Articles to the Colored Citizens of the World.”
+The Massachusetts General Colored Association was organized in 1826 by Thomas Dalton, President, William Cooper Nell, Vice President, and James George Barbadoes, Secretary, to combat slavery and racism.
+One of their most influential members was David Walker, who expressed many of their ideas in his 1829 Appeal in Four Articles to the Colored Citizens of the World.

 The Association was an early supporter of abolitionist William Lloyd Garrison.
-Its influence spread locally and throughout New England when under Thomas Dalton’s leadership they merged with the New England Anti-Slavery Society in 1833.
+Its influence spread locally and throughout New England.
+Under Thomas Dalton’s leadership they merged with the New England Anti-Slavery Society, founded by Garrison, in 1833.

-New England Anti-Slavery Society: organized in 1831 by William Lloyd Garrison, editor of “The Liberator” expanded and become the Massachusetts Anti-slavery Society an auxiliary of the American Anti-Slavery Society in 1835.
 The Society sponsored dozens of lecturers or "agents" who traveled throughout New England, speaking in local churches and halls, arranging annual anti-slavery conventions, and organizing fundraising fairs.